dailydevops/logging.xunit/src/NetEvolve.Logging.XUnit/README.md

 ### Exception: "There is no currently active test"

-This occurs when trying to write to `ITestOutputHelper` outside of test execution.
+This occurs when trying to write to `ITestOutputHelper` outside test execution.
 Ensure logging only happens during test execution, not in class constructors or after test completion.

 ## Target Frameworks